|Application Deadline||Decision Notification|

 A personal goal I want to accomplish is…

-Before selecting one of these 4 options, first you should consider which option will add the most value to your application.
+Before selecting one of these 4 options, first, you should consider which option will add the most value to your application.
 Indeed, this essay question is an opportunity to provide the Ad Com additional information about who you are.
 It is also an opportunity to showcase that aspect of your candidacy that will enable you to add value to the school and make an impact.
-This question should best complement the rest for your application.
+This question should best complement the rest of your application.
 If the first two questions showcase your professional excellence, let this question and the last one reveal your personal side- a hobby or interest you are passionate about or a personal goal you want to accomplish, or the best day of your life that has shaped your personality.

 Here is an example of option #1 “I am passionate about….”

 “I am passionate about community service as I believe that I have an obligation to give back to the community I live in.
 I belong to a family of radical thinkers who were pioneers in education and business.
-Inspired by them, especially my grandfather, a self-made man and a philanthropist, I championed causes of child education and the environment since childhood…….”
+Inspired by them, especially my grandfather, a self-made man, and a philanthropist, I championed causes of child education and the environment since childhood…….”

 Here is an example of option #3 “The best day of my life was….”

 “The skills I developed as a Boy Scout help me succeed at work.
 When my team risked losing an $80M partnership due to resource constraints, I immediately volunteered to research solutions.
 My proposal to contract resources was approved and we continued the partnership with minimal expense.
 Thus, becoming an Eagle Scout was the best day of my life because it signifies a decade of effort and is a tangible reminder of the foundation upon which I base my personal and professional success.”

 Essay 4.
 Share with the committee and your future classmates a fun or noteworthy fact about you.
 (25-word limit)